nuprl/website/blog/_src/posts/2020-10-15-shallow-mailing-list.md

 The original value does change in typed code, but the main module only has access to the empty copy.

+Here's a step-by-step breakdown:

+1. the typed module creates an empty list-of-s2
+2. the main module imports the list and receives a new copy
+3. the main module calls set-list-of-s2! and the typed module updates the original list-of-s2 variable
+4. the main module reads from its copy --- and it's still empty

 ### How's transient?